mrcloudchase/chasingcloudcareers-site/docs/devops-engineering/getting-started.md

 3. **Learn containerization** - Build and deploy with Docker
 4. **Practice IaC** - Automate infrastructure provisioning

 Ready to start your DevOps journey?
-Begin with [DevOps Fundamentals](./devops-fundamentals) →
+Begin building your DevOps engineering skills today!